napomo with ihlr

 We will accept 25 free submissions on September 1.
 On that day, we will open a special gate, revealed on our social media pages (connect with us below) and here on our website.
 We will accept only one free submission per person (automatically disqualifying subsequent free submission attempts), and we will only accept the first 25.
 Once we hit 25 submissions in the free gate, we will close it.
 Free submissions will not receive a subscription or feedback.
 We offer this opportunity in the hopes of targeting writers who cannot afford to enter otherwise.
 If you can afford to enter, please do not take one of the 25 available free slots.

 September 1 for free: Submit here.

 We'll announce semi-finalists, finalists, and the winner here in December.
-The winner and ten finalists will be published in a full-color, electronic issue in the spring of 2021!
+The winner and ten finalists will be published in a full-color, electronic issue in the spring!